OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/12-Testing_for_Command_Injection.md

 This will execute the command `/bin/ls`.

-Appending a semicolon to the end of a URL for a .PHP page followed by an operating system command, will execute the command. `%3B` is url encoded and decodes to semicolon
+Appending a semicolon to the end of a URL for a .PHP page followed by an operating system command, will execute the command. `%3B` is URL encoded and decodes to semicolon

 Example: